Tantalising Mews/Cateared Chocolatiers - Moon Wiring Club

 Should it just be a top 3, a top 6 or maybe a top 8 list?....

-Anyway many of my usual favorites did not make the list.
-I didn't hate the records by The Focus Group, Gas or Omar Souleyman but I didn't love them (like I usually do or wanted to) either.
-Toi Toi Toi and Migos just missed out, Chino Amobi was (oh so) interesting, Tyler The Creator, SZA & Thundercat were alright, Kaitlyn Aurelia Smith was way overrated and that Zomby record just did my head in.
+Anyway many of my usual favourites did not make the list.
+I didn't hate the records by Ariel Pink, The Focus Group, Gas or Omar Souleyman but I didn't love them either like I usually do or wanted to.
+I mean that Ariel Pink LP is a bit lightweight innit?
+Yet It's also pretty good but it's just not in the same league as The Doldrums, Worn Copy or Pom Pom is it?
+It was still my most played LP of the year though.
+The best film score was from Oneotrix Point Never for the crime movie Good Time.
+Toi Toi Toi and Migos just missed out, Chino Amobi was (oh so) interesting (not), Tyler The Creator, SZA & Thundercat were alright, Kaitlyn Aurelia Smith was way overrated and that Zomby record just did my head in.
 Then there was my usual hip-hop entrants (Future, Young Thug, RJ, Beatking) whose LPs just didn't leave lasting impressions on my mind.
 I'd have been happy to make a top fifty list if there were fifty excellent albums released this year.
 I listened to a lot of stuff including black metal, even shoegaze and drum'n'bass plus a whole lot more rap but it just wasn't innovative, exceptional or consummate enough for me to write about.